-Now, when you correlate the dynamic value (sessionid) and replay the script then the vuser script captures and saves the latest value generated by the server and sends back to the server in the next request.
+Now, when you correlate the dynamic value (sessionid) and replay the script, the vuser script captures and saves the latest value generated by the server and sends it back to the server in the next request.
 The server validates the returned value with generated value and gives the proper response.
-Hence the request is marked as passed at user end.
+Hence the request is marked as passed at the user end.

 Hope you understood, why correlation is so important in VuGen scripting.

 Now, the second thing that you should know is:

 What are the common values which require correlation?